Bicontinuity in active phase separation: Materials and Methods

-The dextran phase had a slightly larger density than the PEO phase, causing a sedimentation in the $-z$ direction due to gravity over tens of minutes.
-This would finally lead to two bulk phase separated phases, with the active phase perforated with passive droplets at the bottom of the chamber.
-To minimize this effect, after the samples were activated, they were placed on a rotator (Benchmark Scientific H2020 Roto-Therm) and rotated at 24~rpm at room temperature for 1.5 hours.
-This ensured that the samples were in steady state without sedimentation (Fig.~\ref{fig:sup_evolution}).
-The samples were then immediately transferred to the microscope and imaged consecutively for 5 minutes (Fig.~\ref{fig:gravity}).
+The denser dextran phase sediments in the $-z$ direction over tens of minutes.
+This would generate two bulk phase separated phases, with the active phase perforated with passive droplets at the bottom of the chamber.
+To minimize this effect, samples were placed on a rotator (Benchmark Scientific H2020 Roto-Therm) and rotated at 24~rpm at room temperature for 1.5 hours.
+This reduced sedimentation (Fig.~\ref{fig:sup_evolution}).
+For imaging, the samples were transferred to the microscope and imaged for a maximum of 5 minutes (Fig.~\ref{fig:gravity}).